 A full attack action uses up a combined Standard Action and Move Action.
 If you do not have both a standard action and a move action available to you in a given round, you cannot perform a full-attack action this round.
 Declaring a Full Attack 'uses up' your standard action and move action for the round.

 Base Number of Attacks

-The base number of attacks a character can make during a full attack action is dictated by their Favored Class, which is the character class your character took at level 1.
+The base number of attacks a character can make during a full attack action is determined by their character class.
 This base number is listed in the favored class table, under "Full Attack".
-Even if a character later multi-classes or dual-classes into another class, only the number of attacks listed for their favored class is used to determine their base number of attacks performable during a full attack action.
+If a character multi-classes or dual-classes into one or more other character classes, they use the highest base number available to them from any of the classes they have taken, instead, even if they later change to a class that gets fewer base attacks during a full attack.

 The first attack made during a full attack action is always made at the character's highest attack value (sometimes referred to as your "highest BAB").
 The second attack made is made with a -5 penalty to that value (referred to as "BAB -5").
-A third attack is made with a -10 penalty (if a third attack is possible with your chosen Favored Class; referred to as "BAB -10"), and a forth attack is made at a -15 penalty (again, assuming a fourth attack is available with your chosen Favored Class; referred to as "BAB -15").
+A third attack is made with a -10 penalty (if a third attack is possible with your character class; referred to as "BAB -10"), and a fourth attack is made at a -15 penalty (again, assuming a fourth attack is available with one or more of your classes; referred to as "BAB -15").

 Bonus 5-Foot Steps

 A character may "trade away" one or more of the base attacks (gained from their favored class) from their full attack to make a bonus 5-foot step (per attack traded away).
 Bonus 5-foot steps gained in this way are not considered movement, just like a regular 5-foot step, and can be used in addition to a character's normal 5-Foot Step action.
 This means that full BAB classes are best taken as the characters Favored Class if maximum combat mobility is desired.